akshaynavale20/teamop-backend/README.md

 ### Create A superuser for Django Admin Panel
-#### To access the DB Tables and manipulate it's data from Admin Panel.
+#### To access the DB Tables and manipulate it is data from Admin Panel.
 > - [x] ```python manage.py createsuperuser```